Cydhra/vers/readme.md

 ![Elias-Fano Randomized](images/elias_fano_randomized.svg)

-Another benchmark for worst-case input distributions shows that Vers' implementation is still faster than the naive implementation.
+Another benchmark for worst-case input distributions shows that Vers' implementation is still only a factor slower than on average inputs and asymptotically better beginning in the low megabytes.

 ![Elias-Fano Worst Case](images/elias_fano_worst_case.svg)